solangeindaco/sgi-porfolio-h2/README.md

-# Porfolio: Solange Indaco
+# Portfolio: Solange Indaco

 ## Description

-I deployed this repository to make my first Porfolio for future employers.
+I deployed this repository to make my first Portfolio for future employers.
 I made this website from scratch.
 I learn:
     - How to use Flex box and media queries to make my porfolio render well on all screen sizes and resolutions while ensuring good usability.
     - How to use CSS variables: a variable allow a value to be stored in one place, then referenced in multiple other places.